Captive import

 Captive import is a marketing term and a strategy for a vehicle that is foreign-built and sold under the name of an importer or by a domestic automaker through its own dealer distribution system.

+The United States National Highway Traffic Safety Administration (NHTSA) defines captive imports as those "not domestically manufactured but which is imported in the 1980 model year or thereafter by a manufacturer whose principal place of business is in the United States."
+This definition was implemented starting with the 1980 model year "to prevent the standards from encouraging the increased importation of these vehicles and exportation of domestic jobs."

-The foreign vehicle may be produced by a subsidiary of the same company, be a joint venture with another firm, or be acquired under license from a completely separate entity.
+A subsidiary of the same company may produce the foreign vehicle, be a joint venture with another firm, or be acquired under license from a completely separate entity.
 The brand name used may be that of the domestic company, the foreign builder, or an unrelated marque entirely (this is one type of "badge engineering").